 Students live with Spanish host families.
 All meals are included in Cádiz.
 Students are responsible for some meals while the group is traveling or when they are are on their own time.

 Open to all Davidson students who are in good standing in all areas.
 For academics, ‘good standing’ is defined in this case as having a 2.5 cumulative GPA or higher (exceptions may be made in certain circumstances).

-The minimum language requirement is SPA 102.
-However, the completion of SPA 201 or above is strongly preferred.
+The completion of SPA 201 is required.
 Priority will be given to Davidson students who have advanced Spanish language skills.
 Students will be placed at the intermediate or advanced level and enroll in grammar, composition, and culture courses.
-First-year students through rising seniors are welcome.
+Rising sophomores through rising seniors are welcome to apply.

 Programs are open to non-Davidson applicants, space-permitting.

 The college welcomes requests for accommodations related to disability and will grant those that are determined to be reasonable and maintain the integrity of a program or curriculum.
 To make such a request or to begin a conversation about a possible request, please contact the Office of Academic Access and Disability Resources, which is located in the Center for Teaching and Learning in the E.H.
 Little Library.
 It is best to submit accommodation requests as early as possible.

 U.S. citizens do not require a visa for this program.
 Passports must be valid for at least six months after a student's return date to the United States.
 Any student who also plans to study abroad in the fall in a country that requires a visa should consider the timing of that visa application process and consult with an Education Abroad Adviser

 .
 Passports often must be surrendered as part of the visa application process.
 Since it may take up to 90 days to receive a visa and have your passport returned to you, participating in consecutive study abroad programs in different countries, particularly between summer and fall, may be problematic or impossible.